8 September 2023

 3) Keep a list of everything you’ve achieved

-A year is a long time and when it came to start preparing for my university returner day and tutor visits, I soon realised that there were many opportunities and personal achievements that I’d completely forgotten about!
+A year is a long time and when it came to starting preparation for my university return day and tutor visits, I soon realised that there were many opportunities and personal achievements that I’d completely forgotten about!

-The likelihood is that you’ll learn more on your placement than you thought, so I would recommend keeping a note of all these successes so that when you come to update your CV and fill out graduate applications, you’ll have no end of examples to use!
+The likelihood is that you’ll learn more during your placement year than you thought, so I would recommend keeping a note of all these successes so that when you come to update your CV and fill out graduate applications, you’ll have no end of examples to use.

 4) Feedback is a gift

 This year, I found my appraisal with the ProspectSoft sales & marketing director to be a really useful exercise in helping me self-reflect on all that I’d accomplished throughout my placement.

 It feels great for all of your hard work to be recognised, and it certainly made me feel valued and appreciated as a member of the team.

 But I also used the appraisal as an opportunity to ask my director which areas he thought I could improve in; much like in academia, I think it’s just as important to be aware of areas that need development as it is to know where you are excelling.